 The University of Miami (UM) is a private research university comprising 11 schools and colleges that serve more than 17,000 students.
 As part of an effort to improve student service and increase efficiencies, UM leaders, in collaboration with Huron experts, leveraged Salesforce technology to create a comprehensive platform to align UM’s processes and product mix to best support their students and staff.
 This platform was utilized to create an online self-service portal and empower staff to personalize student service in an all new, state-of-the-art facility.

-While the current pandemic has created new challenges for higher education, it has exacerbated existing concerns — including the need for comprehensive student services that make navigating the business of education much easier.
+While the current pandemic created new challenges for higher education, it also made clear the need for comprehensive student services that make navigating the business of education easier.

-For years, college and university leaders have been aware of a phenomenon common across institutions in which students must access several different offices to resolve a single issue.
-At UM, this inefficient process was called the “Miami Shuffle,” wherein students with questions about their financial aid award might be passed around by as many as three separate offices before getting a complete answer.
+For years, college and university leaders have been aware of an issue common across institutions in which students must access several different offices to resolve a single task.

-As it became apparent that this pattern of inefficiency was detracting from their mission of student success, UM leadership began to seek solutions and determined that building a comprehensive student service model (to include student accounts, financial aid and the registrar) was the right next step for the university.
-Thus the idea of ‘Canes Central was born.
+UM leadership began to seek solutions and determined that building a comprehensive student service model (to include student accounts, financial aid and the registrar) was the right next step for the university.
+Thus, the idea of was born.

 A Blended Team Approach Enables Success